sagemathinc/cowasm/packages/wasi/README.md

 const result = await WebAssembly.instantiate(typedArray, wasmOpts);
 wasi.start(result.instance);
 ```

+Use `DEBUG=wasi` to see a log of all wasi system calls; this uses the [debug library.](https://www.npmjs.com/package/debug)

 ## History and Copyright

 This project is based on what the wasmer devs wrote, which itself was based on
 what Gus Caplan wrote.
+I have been using this library extensively in [python\-wasm](https://github.com/sagemathinc/python-wasm), and have found and fixed _**tricky low level bugs**_ in the implementation.
+I have also added hooks for using Atomics and SharedArrayBuffers to implement blocking IO.

 Here's what the WASMER people wrote:

 ```
 This project is based from the Node implementation made by Gus Caplan https://github.com/devsnek/node-wasi